diablodale/dp.docs/docs/_max/tutorials/view_depthmap.md

 15. Click the open message.
 Click the toggle to turn it on.
 You should not have any red errors in your Max console window.

-Congratulations! :tada: You should now see a depthmap in the jit.pwindow.
+Congratulations! 🎉 You should now see a depthmap in the jit.pwindow.
 ![Max patch showing depthmap]({{- site.baseurl -}}/assets/max/tutorials/view_depthmap_2.png)

 The jit.pwindow expects to receive a grey scale image matrix with values ranging